DataJuggler/BlazorGallery/README.md

 Here are a few ideas I have thought of.
 Feel free to reach out here or in a video comment and describe your idea.

-# In Progress
+# In Progress 6.18.2023

-This week I am working on renaming folders (mostly done), and deleting of images from the database and file system when a folder is deleted.
-I also plan on implementing Forgot Password and CHange Password if I have time.
+I plan on implementing Forgot Password and CHange Password this week, unless I find a job.

 # Possible Feature Requests Coming